 On arrival at Nacel, all students are provided with an induction and information about student code of conduct.
-Throughout this induction, particular attention is paid to providing students with the rules and regulations at Nacel English School London and when living with a host family e.g. curfews and restrictions.
+Throughout this induction, particular attention is paid to providing students with the rules and regulations at Nacel English School London and when living with a host family e.g., curfews and restrictions.

 The staff members who run the introduction are mindful of the English ability of the students and visuals are used where necessary.
 In addition, students are informed that it is essential that the school is kept up-to-date with their current information e.g. mobile phone number and address.
-Therefore, we issue students with a form to be completed every term.